Towns of Allen County, Indiana

 New Haven Adams 1839 town

 Shortly after Wabash and Erie Canal opened to traffic town came into being.
 Located at “Gundy’s Deadening”, eight miles east of Fort Wayne, hoped to profit from movement on canal.
 Town platted by Eben & Henry Burgess.
 Incorporated in 1866.
 Eban Burgess sold eight acres to son Henry in 1836 for $1,600, the younger Burgess platted the area and named the fledgling settlement New Haven after the family's hometown in Connecticut.
-See New Haven on our Places page.
+See our New Haven page.

 Nine Mile Pleasant 7 village Where the Winters Road, Indianapolis Road (S. R. 3) and Coverdale Road cross.
 This area at one time had three churches.